mevatron/salad-client/docs/CreateContainerRegistryAuthentication.md

 `func (o *CreateContainerRegistryAuthentication) UnsetDockerHub()`

 UnsetDockerHub ensures that no value is present for DockerHub, not even an explicit nil
+### GetGcpGar

+`func (o *CreateContainerRegistryAuthentication) GetGcpGar() CreateContainerRegistryAuthenticationGcpGcr`

+GetGcpGar returns the GcpGar field if non-nil, zero value otherwise.

+### GetGcpGarOk

+`func (o *CreateContainerRegistryAuthentication) GetGcpGarOk() (*CreateContainerRegistryAuthenticationGcpGcr, bool)`

+GetGcpGarOk returns a tuple with the GcpGar field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGcpGar

+`func (o *CreateContainerRegistryAuthentication) SetGcpGar(v CreateContainerRegistryAuthenticationGcpGcr)`

+SetGcpGar sets GcpGar field to given value.

+### HasGcpGar

+`func (o *CreateContainerRegistryAuthentication) HasGcpGar() bool`

+HasGcpGar returns a boolean if a field has been set.

+### SetGcpGarNil

+`func (o *CreateContainerRegistryAuthentication) SetGcpGarNil(b bool)`

+ SetGcpGarNil sets the value for GcpGar to be an explicit nil

+### UnsetGcpGar
+`func (o *CreateContainerRegistryAuthentication) UnsetGcpGar()`

+UnsetGcpGar ensures that no value is present for GcpGar, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)